VVander/RPIPs-old/RPIPs/RPIP-6.md

 ## Backwards Compatibility
 This RPIP would be fully compatible with the existing two modalities of RP node formation, the 16-ETH half-minipool, and the 32-ETH half-minipool.
 ## Security Considerations
-One potential security implication occurs when the node operator performs poorly and exits from the beacon chain with less than 31 ETH
+One potential security implication occurs when the node operator performs poorly and exits from the beacon chain with less than 31 ETH.
+In this edge case, the bonded RPL will need to be auctioned off to recover the lost funds.
+The amount of ETH paid for the auctioned RPL is dependent on the auction prices, which may or may not be 16 ETH in value.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).